MarMag93/FYS4150-Project-1/README.md

 I also used the linear algebra library Armadillo for C++ to LU-decompose and solve the problem.
 All files produced by the program are stored as a .txt-file.

-Project 1b).cpp is the general algorithm for solving the problem, using Gaussion elimination, as instructed in task b) of the project description.
+Project 1b).cpp is the general algorithm for solving the problem, using Gaussian elimination, as instructed in task b) of the project description.

 Project 1 - specific.cpp is the program to solve problem using a more specialized algorithm, as well a calculating the relative error to the analytical solution, as instructed in task c) and d) of project 1.